 In 2016 the Court decided to employ a team of consultants led by Tom Emerson of 6a architects to produce plans to conserve and maintain Skinners' Hall.

 Tom and his partner Stephanie Macdonald founded 6a in 2001; they are best known for their contemporary art galleries, educational buildings, artist’s studios and residential projects, often in sensitive historic environments.
 The practice has won major national and international competitions and has been recognised with several prestigious awards.

 One of the range of experts that 6a will be collaborating with is conservation and historic building specialist, Nick Tyson of the Regency Townhouse Charity.
-He will develop a Conservation Statement and Conservation Management Plan, and will provide technical and historic advice to support the project.
+He will develop a Conservation Statement and Conservation Management Plan and will provide technical and historical advice to support the project.

 The tender for the work was written by the Clerk and is described here.
-His vision for the future of this project, which was presented to a group of Skinners at an event in the Hall on the 6th November 2017, is summarised here.
+His vision for the future of this project, which was presented at an event in the Hall on the 6th November 2017, is summarised here.

-The work will be completed in three phases:
+The work will be completed in several stages:

-This project has been made possible because of a legacy bequeathed to Skinners' by David Beale.
-You can find out more about the legacy here.
+This project has been made possible because of a legacy bequeathed to the Company by David Beale.
+You can find out more about David Beale and his legacy here.